00F100/phpatr/README.md

 	 php phpatr.phar --help

 	Options:
 	  -d,  --debug                    			Debug the calls to API REST
 	  -c,  --config                     		File of configuration in JSON to test API REST calls
 	  -e,  --example-config-json         		Generate a example file JSON to configuration
 	  -o,  --output                     		Output file to save log
 	  -u,  --self-update                		Upgrade to the latest version version
 	  -v,  --version                    		Return the installed version of this package
 	  -h,  --help                      			Show this menu
-jo
 ```

 How to: